rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 [^logger]: I implemented a proprietary Haskell logger library at my work.
 It is interesting to think about what we want to observe when we FP.
 Standard logger libraries for, say, Java are "object-centric" and will allow configuration options based on which class spilled out info into the log.
 The library I implemented is "data-centric" and allows you to configure what data you want to see.
 FP is about clear inputs and outputs after all.

 _side_note_start
-**Side Note:** I like to use Haskell because it allows for a hybrid development that combines both empirical and formal in ways not possible when using a mainstream PL.
-Here is an "elemental" (from ground up, using only basic language features) implementation of a combinator I find very useful.
+**Side Note:** (Haskell 101).
+I like to use Haskell because it allows for a hybrid development that combines both empirical and formal in ways not possible when using a mainstream PL.
+Here is an "elementary" (from ground up, using only basic language features) implementation of a combinator I find very useful[^intro].
 Notice the implementation is just a bunch of equations that use constructors or pattern match and nothing else:

 ```Haskell